sa2c/sunpyter/README.md

     It can take a couple of minutes.
     After that, you might have to `ssh` into Sunbird and check the output of `squeue -u $USER`.
-    Notice: you can have only one Supyter job running on Sunbird.
+    Notice: you can have only one Sunpyter job running on Sunbird.
-    If an old Supyter job of yours is still running, you will not be able to start a new one.
+    If an old Sunpyter job of yours is still running, you will not be able to start a new one.
     Use `scancel` to kill the old one.
     Alternatively, you can run the tool